Description

 The ESPGHAN and NASPGHAN have issued updated guidelines for management of H. pylori in children and adolescents.
 They have proposed recommendations for diagnosis and management of H. pylori infection in pediatric patients.
 They have defined pediatric patients as children and adolescents below 18 years of age.
 The following recommendations were stated:

-The guidelines recommend that “testing for H. pylori be performed in children with gastric or duodenal PUD.”
+- We recommend that testing for H. pylori be performed in children with gastric or duodenal ulcers and/or erosions.
+If H. pylori infection is identified, then treatment should be administered, and eradication confirmed.

 Japanese Society for Pediatric Gastroenterology, Hepatology and Nutrition (JSPGHAN)